 The 41-year-old Mirra was diagnosed with CTE after his death from a self-inflicted gunshot wound to his head on February 4.
 He received numerous head injuries during his career on a bike and after boxing.
 He became the first action sports star to have a CTE diagnosis.

 Researchers fear head injury dangers at the 3,100 skate parks in this country.
 Operators, often municipalities, which run these parks rarely enforce rules on required helmets and pads.
 Also, action sport participants also try to surpass their limitations in these sports.
 Injured participants, like injured athletes did in traditional sports, prematurely return to play after suffering a head injury.

 At least in other sports also face the possibility of TBI.
 The National Ski Areas Association, for example, reported an increase in the number of skiers and snowboarders incurring a TBI that necessitated a doctor’s visit increased by 106 from 2004 and 2010.

 Victims of TBI , whether it be at the hands of a negligent driver, on account of a dangerous workplace or because someone did not take adequate precautions in athletic or other activities, often face numerous and long-lasting health and financial consequences.
 Prompt legal representation can help assure that the right to accident compensation can be pursued in a legal action.

-Source: Heathline, “Risk of brain injury increases as action sports gain momentum,” Brian Krans, June 3, 2016
+Source: Healthline, “Risk of brain injury increases as action sports gain momentum,” Brian Krans, June 3, 2016